Dark-Passenger/2048.cpp/README.md

 [![Made with Love in India](https://madewithlove.org.in/badge.svg)](https://madewithlove.org.in/)

-> Console version of the game "2048" for GNU/Linux written in C++.
+> Console version of the game "2048" written in C++.
 >
 > Ability to save scores, choose board size and view statistics!